-Merit Award Program - The Merit Award Program was established in 1967 and renamed "Good Government, Great Employees" Award by the 2011 State Legislature.
-The program is designed to recognize and reward state employees for suggestions that reduce or eliminate state expenses or improve the operation of state government through enhanced efficiency and productivity.
-A board of appointed state employees and employee representatives administers the program.
+Merit Award Program

+The Merit Award Program was established in 1967 and renamed "Good Government, Great Employees" Award by the 2011 State Legislature.
+The program is designed to recognize and reward State employees for suggestions that reduce or eliminate State expenses or improve the operation of State government through enhanced efficiency and productivity.
+A board of appointed State employees and employee representatives administers the program.
 The Merit Award Board may authorize cash awards up to 10% of the amount of actual savings.
-By statute, every state employee who is not a department head or designee is eligible to offer an employee suggestion.
-Suggestion forms and further information are available from Human Resource Management.
-(NRS 285.030-285.070)
+By statute, every State employee who is not a department head or designee is eligible to offer an employee suggestion.
+Suggestion forms and further information are available from the Division of Human Resource Management at: http://hr.nv.gov/Boards/MeritAward/Merit_Award_Board/ (NRS 285.030-285.070)